HimeWoo/untitled-paint-game/ProjectDocument.md

   - Spawns `projectile_scene` and initializes direction/homing using `EnemyProjectile.gd`.
 - **Grounded vs floating:** grounded enemies zero out vertical movement (`is_grounded`) so they don't drift, while floating enemies are allowed to bob and slide.

-This gives us a "factory" model: new enemy types (turrets, floating shooters, walkers, hybrids) are created by making new `.tres` resources and scenes, not by duplicating logic.
+This essentially gives us a blueprint where new enemy types (turrets, floating shooters, walkers, hybrids) are created by making new `.tres` resources instead of duplicating the same logic.

 <img width="866" height="248" alt="Screenshot 2025-12-10 at 5 05 43 PM" src="https://github.com/user-attachments/assets/a0865176-01ab-42c6-aa56-ec7e169d7f83" />